moe123/coconut/ReadMe.markdown

 ...
 }

-// literal and lexical comparison
+// literal, locale and lexical comparison

 if (str < u8"Avion") {
 ...